Zilvaro/my-digitalz/README.md

 [Go to the top](#table-of-contents)

 While designing the functionality & user experience there were applied some guiding principles:
-- 5 seconds rule: it has to be clear what the page is for in 5s (is it just for information, to perform an activity or leave a comment) and where to go next
+- 5 seconds rule: it has to be clear what the page is for in 5s (e.g. is it just for information, to perform an activity or leave a comment) and where to go next
 - 2 clicks rule: user shall get to any core functionality (perform a task, order product, check the points balance, leave a m * call-to-action: at every page or stage there is an invitation "to do something" (contact, order, donate, perform a task or follow to instruction section).
 - consistency: every page has the same color scheme, similar structure, button design and follows a common practice of app design (OK buttons - green, main page - home, settings - in profile, etc.)